letung3105/vgu-thesis-code/Covid19ModelVN/README.md

   -h, --help            show this help message and exit
 ```

-Command-line arguments given to the script can be specified after the double dashes `--`, for example, this command runs an experiment with the settings that we presented in the thesis:
+For example, this command runs an experiment with the settings that we presented in the thesis:

 ```bash
 julia --project src/scripts/app.jl \